FernandoBasso/ReadTheDocs-Dev-How-To/docs/composable-fp-js/vid03.rst

    LINE to indicate that the parameter in that position should be ignored.

+Using this ``Either`` type we can do *pure functional* error handling, code branching, null checks and other things that capture the concept of **disjunction*, that is, the concept of “*or*”.

 OK, this is a high level overview of the subject.
 See the :ref:`v1 impl Left Right` below.